softworkz/emby-wiki/GPU-Tanscoding.md

 If you're ready to give GPU transcoding a try, then please follow these steps...

 **Please note:** The current Dev release of MediaBrowser does not contain some tweaks to the code necessary for QuickSync to run reliably.
-For now you may be able to undertake some initial testing, but unless you build MediaBrowser yourself from [my fork of the code](https://github.com/mjb2000/MediaBrowser) or replace your [MediaBrowser.Api.Dll with my version](https://github.com/mjb2000/MediaBrowser/releases/download/3.0.5490.2/MediaBrowser.Api.dll), then you may experience issues.
+For now you may be able to undertake some initial testing, but you may experience issues unless you build MediaBrowser yourself from [my fork of the code](https://github.com/mjb2000/MediaBrowser) or replace your [MediaBrowser.Api.Dll with my version](https://github.com/mjb2000/MediaBrowser/releases/download/3.0.5508.29225/MediaBrowser.Api.dll). **DLL for MB Dev v3.0.5508.29225**

 ## 1) Switch to the development branch of Media Browser
 1. From the web administration console, choose **Advanced > General > Automatic updates > Dev (Unstable)**